Income Protection for Health Professionals

 A call to all Kiwi doctors, surgeons, dentists, specialists, and other health professionals that have some form of income protection.

-We'll compare the most commonly recommended income protection product known as personal indemnity income cover (Medical Assurance Society labels this as ‘Income Security Insurance’) with what we what we consider to be the superior income protection contract for health professionals.
-It's important to note the insured levels for the two different contracts are exactly the same yet they behave very differently when paying out alongside ACC.
+We’ll compare the most commonly recommended income protection product, personal indemnity income cover (Medical Assurance Society labels this as ‘Income Security Insurance’), with what we consider to be the superior income protection contract for health professionals.
+It’s important to note that the insured levels for the two different contracts are exactly the same, yet they behave very differently when paying out alongside ACC.

 The numbers.